 Regional, rural and remote communities have a higher proportion of Aboriginal people than metropolitan centres, so, there is a greater likelihood that students will be in contact with Aboriginal people while on a rural placement.
 All students receive Aboriginal cultural training, as per the agreement between the University of Newcastle and the Australian Government Department of Health.

 Our Aboriginal Cultural Training Program aims to increase students' awareness of the history, social structure, protocols and customs that influence the way that health care is delivered to and perceived by Australian Aboriginal people1.
-The Aboriginal cultural training program has been developed in line with community cultural protocols of communication, consultation, integrity and transparency.
-It is structured as outlined below:

 Tier One: Online 'Knowledge in Practice'

 The minimum cultural training expectation for all UONDRH students is that they visit the 'Interactive Ochre, Working Both Ways' website.
 Students will tour the website and use the information to answer the questions on the Survey Monkey worksheet available here.